 - Low Income Home Energy Assistance Program (LIHEAP);

-- National School Lunch Program (NSLP) and receives lunch through the program;
+- National School Lunch Program's (NSLP) free lunch program;

 - Supplemental Security Income (SSI);